Day 1 Wednesday, January 30

 Planning and Equity

 Among the urban design professions over the past 100 years, city and regional planning has regarded itself as the most committed to questions of equity.
 Has the field lived up to this commitment?
 What are the challenges of the next century, and will planning be able to shape a more equitable future in different world regions?
 What might the new strategies be, and which familiar approaches will lose relevance?
 Where will the new ideas come from?
 Jiang Wu, vice president of Tonji University, presides in a session with Christine Boyer, Princeton University; Ananya Roy, University of Calfiornia-Berkeley; Juan Du, Hong Kong University; and Alison Isenberg, Princeton University.
+View a video recording of the session.

 16:30 to 18:00